-The Society’s Archival Collections contain historical records such as documents, artifacts, photographs and media relevant to and associated with persons, places, organizations, institutions and events in La Mesa History.
-Archival materials are provided to researchers and scholars at the Society’s Palermo Building Research Room, located behind the McKinney House.
+The Center’s Archival Collections contain historical records such as documents, artifacts, photographs and media relevant to and associated with persons, places, organizations, institutions and events in La Mesa History.
+Archival materials are provided to researchers and scholars at the Center’s Palermo Building Research Room, located behind the McKinney House.

-The Society’s Archives is not a lending institution but the Archives has photocopying and photo print capabilities available for a fee.
+The Center’s Archives is not a lending institution but the Archives has photocopying and photo print capabilities available for a fee.

 The Research Room is regularly open each Saturday from 1 to 4pm (excepting holidays).

-The Society’s archival collections include documents, photographs, microfilm, video and audio oral history collections, books and other published and unpublished archival materials.
+The Center’s archival collections include documents, photographs, microfilm, video and audio oral history collections, books and other published and unpublished archival materials.

-These are made available to researchers at the Society’s Palermo Building Research Room.
+These are made available to researchers at the Center’s Palermo Building Research Room.
 These items may be original materials, if prepared for handling, or the information may be presented via photocopies or microfilm.

 Many researchers come to the archives to research their houses, look up family members or confirm past events.